nikouu/mGBA-http/README.md

 ![](docs/Images/FlowDiagram.jpg)

+⭐ I've written about this on [my blog](https://www.nikouusitalo.com/blog/use-any-language-to-control-mgba/)! 📝

 ## Features
 - Interact with mGBA with any language that supports HTTP
 - Full Swagger API documentation (swagger.json and SwaggerUI) for fast prototyping and integration